denizpo/smart-train-finder/README.md

 # Smart Train Finder

 A web application to search train trips between Hamburg and Amsterdam.
-Backend uses Deutsche Bahn API for timetable data.
+Backend uses Deutsche Bahn API to fetch timetable data.
 Frontend is a React app.
+To investigate -> https://smart-train-finder-sage.vercel.app/

 ## Features